numfocus/gsoc/2017/proposals/yashchuk-ivan.md

 ### August 28th - August 29th, **Submit final work**

-* Have the PR merged.
+* Have the final PR merged.
 * Discussion and evaluation of the work done.

 ## Future works